 The field between the Village Hall and the Sears School baseball diamond is called Townley Field.
 It is technically owned and maintained by the Kenilworth Park District, but used throughout the school year mainly for athletics.

 There are numerous field trips planned for students, many of which are sponsored and funded by the JSSPVA.
-A limited number of parents of younger grades are welcome to accompany students on field trips, and sign ups are organized by either the room parents or teachers.
-Both the 7th and 8th grade students take overnight trips during the school year.
+A limited number of parents of younger grades are welcome to accompany students on field trips, and either the room parents or teachers organize sign ups.
+Both 7th and 8th grade students take overnight trips during the school year.
 The 8th grade travels to Washington, D.C. typically in October, and the 7th grade travels to Springfield, Illinois/St. Louis, Missouri, in the spring.
 Parents pay the cost of these trips with JSSPVA scholarships available by contacting the Principal.

 Cub Scouts & Webelo Scouts

 For boys, the Cub Scout program starts in 2nd grade.
 Meetings are usually held twice a month, along with Pack Nights and camp outs scheduled throughout the year.
-For more information and to register boys grades 2-5, please contact Katie Nahrwold , KNahrwold@comcast.net.
+For more information and to register boys in Grades 2-5, please contact Katie Nahrwold at mailtKNahrwold@comcast.net.

 Kenilworth Princesses/Adventure Guides

 This is program is a precursor to scouting, and starts in first grade.
 For Grades 1-2, boys and girls may join Kenilworth Princesses or Adventure Guides, for girls and their fathers and boys and their fathers.
-Meetings are typically held only once a month, and two overnight events are planned each year.
+Meetings are typically held once a month with two overnight events planned each year.
 Sign up is through the McGaw YMCA in Evanston.
-Go to www.mcgawymca.org to register on-line and refer to the Sears Directory for leader information.
+Go to http://www.mcgawymca.org to register online and refer to the Sears Directory for leader information.

 Drop In (Grades 7-8)